Category Definitions

 General Guidance

-• Process instrumentation will typically have some level of certification/approval for use in process environments, including but not lmited to the below.
-Equipment with none of these is unlikely to be considered suitable for process control applications.
+• Process instrumentation generally carries some form of certification or approval for use in process environments, including (but not limited to) those listed below.
+Equipment lacking any of these certifications is unlikely to be suitable for process control applications.

 • Where high value mountings or process connections are sold with transmitters, these should be separated out to the contributor's best ability.